Purpose of Catalog

 The undergraduate Christian liberal arts program has at its foundation the conviction that all worthy vocations are built on a basis of service to God and mankind.
 The program encourages members of the learning community to seek wisdom, give voice to a Christian worldview, increase their awareness of self and society, enhance their capacity for critical and creative thought, and demonstrate civic responsibility and Christian service in a diverse society.
 The program fosters a spirit of inquiry and inspiration for lifelong learning.

-The Christian Liberal Arts curriculum and the majors and programs offered through the Colleges are designed to guide and instruct the next great faithful artists, musicians, authors, academics, business professionals, lawyers, doctors, nurses, teachers, scientists, and others – individuals who will understand the time we live in and understand God’s calling for their lives.
+The Christian Liberal Arts curriculum and the majors and programs offered through the Colleges and Schools are designed to guide and instruct the next great faithful artists, musicians, authors, academics, business professionals, lawyers, doctors, nurses, teachers, scientists, and others – individuals who will understand the time we live in and understand God’s calling for their lives.
 We seek to produce the future leaders of the world who also live as servants in the kingdom of God.

 The Campus Plan